Joe Brown Society

 In 1969, while working on his Master’s Degree in the Gerontology Program at University of Rhode Island, Joseph Brown founded the RI Meals on Wheels Program.
 Working originally out of Grace Church in Providence with his wife Fern and 17 volunteers, he led RI Meals on Wheels to become one of the largest such programs in the country, and the only state-wide program.
 He served as Executive Director for 22 years, and on the Board of Directors for 45 years.
 Elected as a Lifetime Member in 2011, he continued to attend every meeting he could.
 At the time of his death in 2014, 17,493,528 million meals had been served in RI.

 Like Joseph Brown, you have the power to make a difference for future generations to meet the nutritional and other special needs of homebound seniors.
-As a vital community resource, Meals on Wheels of Rhode Island is so much more than a meal for our state’s homebound seniors, providing a safety check and opportunity for socialization.
+As a vital community resource, Meals on Wheels of Rhode Island is so much more than a meal for our state’s homebound seniors – we also provide important safety checks and needed opportunities for socialization.

 Please click below for language to bring to your estate planner!